nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ###9 Clearing the program

-If you wish to start off on a clean slate and remove all tasks in Simply, simply use the following command.
+If you wish to remove all tasks in Simply and start off on a clean slate, simply use the following command.

 >Format: clear